tokoiwesley/laravel-preset/README.md

 # Laravel Preset

-This is a package for creating a custom frontend (JavaScript and CSS) scaffolding in Laravel other than the default ( [Bootstrap][1] and [Vue][2]) scaffolding that ships with Laravel.
+This is a package for creating a custom frontend (JavaScript and CSS) scaffolding in Laravel other than the default ([Bootstrap][1] and [Vue][2]) scaffolding that ships with Laravel.

-This package is inspired by [How to Create Custom Laravel Presets] series on [Laracasts][3].
+This package is inspired by [How to Create Custom Laravel Presets][3] series on [Laracasts][4].
 You may use the package in your projects if you find it useful since I have tailored the custom frontend scaffolding included to my own personal needs.
 You may as well fork the project to add your personal preferences if you so wish.

 ## Installation